 About

-I’m an experimental nuclear and particle physicist at the University of Minnesota.
-I research neutrinos and muons on Fermilab experiments that test the Standard Model of particle physics.
-I have expertise in particle beams and detectors, high-performance computing, and data science.
-I also do work in science communication, STEM education and mentorship, and I was recently an assistant professor at St. Olaf and Carleton Colleges.
+My physics research focused on neutrinos and muons – fundamental particles in the Standard Model – and I worked on the experiments at Fermilab that studied them.
+I specialized in particle beams and detectors, high-performance computing, and data science.
+I also did work in science communication, STEM education and mentorship, and I was an assistant professor at St. Olaf and Carleton Colleges.
 I hold a Ph.D and M.S. in physics from the University of Pittsburgh and a B.A. in physics and philosophy from Bowdoin College.

-My scientific focus is the Standard Model of particle physics – an incredibly successful theory describing fundamental particles and the interactions between them.
-The Standard model seems to only make correct predictions, but can’t explain some conspicuous phenomena like dark matter and gravity.
-According to the Standard Model, there are 17 fundamental particles.
-I study two of them: neutrinos and muons.
+These systems study the Standard Model of particle physics – an incredibly successful theory describing fundamental particles and their interactions.
+The Standard Model makes correct predictions but can’t explain phenomena like dark matter and gravity.
+I focused on two of its 17 fundamental particles: neutrinos and muons.

 Neutrinos are extremely numerous, ghostly particles with a trace amount of mass.
 They’re very hard to detect, and we still have a lot to learn about them.
 The big questions in neutrino physics are: what exactly is the neutrino’s mass?
 How do neutrinos behave differently from their antiparticles?
 And might they even be their own antiparticles?
 Answering these questions will help us better understand the shortcomings of the Standard Model and help answer: why this universe?